tochlyapp/tochly-backend/README.md

-# Retima-Backend
+# Tochly-Backend
-Backend service supporting the Retima messanger application on web, desktop and mobile.
+Backend service supporting the Tochly messanger application on web, desktop and mobile.